LadybirdBrowser/ladybird/CONTRIBUTING.md

 ## Code submission policy

 Nobody is perfect, and sometimes we mess things up.
-That said, here are some good dos & don'ts to try and stick to:
+That said, here are some good do's & don'ts to try and stick to:

 **Do:**

-* Write in idiomatic SerenityOS-style C++23, using the `AK` containers in all code.
+* Write in idiomatic project-style C++23, using the `AK` containers in all code.
 * Conform to the project coding style found in [CodingStyle.md](https://github.com/LadybirdBrowser/ladybird/blob/master/Documentation/CodingStyle.md).
 Use `clang-format` (version 18 or later) to automatically format C++ files.
 See [AdvancedBuildInstructions.md](https://github.com/LadybirdBrowser/ladybird/blob/master/Documentation/AdvancedBuildInstructions.md#clang-format-updates) for instructions on how to get an up-to-date version if your OS distribution does not ship clang-format-18.
 * Choose expressive variable, function and class names.
 Make it as obvious as possible what the code is doing.
 * Split your changes into separate, atomic commits (i.e. A commit per feature or fix, where the build, tests and the system are all functioning).